Did you ever have a disagreement over authorship? Or over the order of the authors? Here are some guidelines and pointers on how to prevent disputes.

 Who deserves authorship?

-According to the APA guidelines, an author is considered anyone involved with initial research design, data collection and analysis, manuscript drafting, and final approval.
+According to the APA guidelines, an author is anyone involved with initial research design, data collection and analysis, manuscript drafting, and final approval.
 However, the following do not necessarily qualify for authorship: providing funding or resources, mentorship, or contributing research but not helping with the publication itself.

 According to the ICMJE guidelines, authorship should be based on the following four criteria: